 (d) The payment rate modifications set forth in paragraphs (F)(4), (F)(5), and (F)(6) of this rule are not applicable to the on-site/on-call payment rates for homemaker/personal care.

-(9) Payment for homemaker/personal care does not include room and board, items of comfort and convenience, or costs for the maintenance, upkeep, and improvement of the home.
+(9) Payment for homemaker/personal care shall not include room and board, items of comfort and convenience, or costs for the maintenance, upkeep, and improvement of the home.

-(10) Under the level one waiver, payment for community respite, homemaker/personal care, informal respite, residential respite, and transportation, alone or in combination, shall not exceed five thousand dollars per waiver eligibility span.
+(10) Under the level one waiver, payment for community respite, homemaker/personal care, informal respite, residential respite, and transportation, alone or in combination, shall not exceed five thousand three hundred twenty-five dollars per waiver eligibility span.

 Promulgated Under: 119.03